BAMresearch/aRTist-handbook/docs/_sources/tutorial_multi_component_parts.rst.txt

 .. figure:: pictures/tutorial-multimaterial-reference-position.png
 	:width: 100%

-	We moved the reference position away from the *Rotor's* principal axis.
+	We moved the reference position away from the *Rotor's* centre.

 We can now use this new reference position as the centre of rotation.

 .. note::
 	1. In the *Image Viewer*, click |icon-zoom-to-fit| :guilabel:`Zoom to fit window` to see the whole projection image again.
 (Just in case you zoomed in previously.)
 	2. Click 8× to the **right** of the transform slider to perform one full rotation of the group of parts.
 Observe how they both rotate around the reference position, both in the virtual scene and in the projection image.
 They keep their positions relative to each other.
-	3. When playing around, try to reach their initial position again.

 .. |icon-zoom-to-fit| image:: pictures/icons/22x22_zoom-fit-best.png